zhousarah/azure-compute-docs/articles/azure-impact-reporting/creating-logic-app.md

 ## Prerequisites

-First see [Onboarding](onboard-to-impact-reporting.md) for steps on enabling private preview API access for your subscription.\
-\
 A managed identity with PUT access to the ImpactRP API and read access to the data source for the workload is required.
 Additionally, a query with a 1 minute or greater polling interval for the data source to generate the following fields is needed:

 - ImpactName